splunk/public-o11y-docs/data-visualization/navigate-with-data-links.rst

 Configure local data links
 =============================================================================

-When you view properties in a chart on a dashboard, either in the data table or on a list chart, you can configure local data links by using the :strong:`Actions` menu.
+When you view properties in a chart on a dashboard, either in the data table or on a list chart, you can configure local data links by using the :guilabel:`Actions` menu.
 The following steps show you how to create a new local data link:

 #.
 Hover over the property and select the (|more|) icon.

 #.
-Select :strong:`Configure data links` to display the :strong:`Data Links` tab.
+Select :guilabel:`Configure data links` to display the :guilabel:`Data Links` tab.

 #.
 Select :guilabel:`New Link` to display the link configuration options.
 If the :guilabel:`New Link` button is not available, you don't have write permission for the dashboard and can't create local data links.

 #.
 Add a label for the link.
-This label is what the user sees in a property's :strong:`Actions` menu, so use a concise and clear label.
+This label is what the user sees in a property's :guilabel:`Actions` menu, so use a concise and clear label.

 #.
 Select the type of destination to link to: